OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_kheops.md

 ### Create a switching KHEOPS album

-To share your DICOM in different KHEOPS album, you must complete the following fields.
+To share your DICOM in different KHEOPS album, you must complete the following fields and **validate them by clicking on Add button**.

 The destination is the album where the studies will be shared.